marcelkalveram/awesome-product-engineer/README.md

 # Awesome Product Engineer [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 > A curated list of articles, books, tools and newsletters for the aspiring Product Engineer.
+> Bridge the craft of software development with product thinking and user engagement.

 ## Contents